liaohuqiu/android-Ultra-Pull-To-Refresh/README.md

 * Pull to Refresh / Release to Refresh

-    The default value is Pull to Refresh.
+    The default value is Release to Refresh.

 ##### Config in xml